evanross33/examples/README.md

-# CS3560 - Example Project
+# CS3560 - Example Project (THIS REPO IS USED FOR STUDENT PULL REQUEST PRACTICE!)

 Example project that uses Doxygen, Makefile, Catch2, Travis CI.